Skip to Content

 • Criminal Record and Judicial Matters Check (Includes Criminal Record Check)

-• Vulnerable Sector Check (Includes Criminal Record Check and Judicial Matters Check)
+• Vulnerable Sector Check (Includes Criminal Record Check with Judicial Matters Check)

 Send us an email at recordchecks@woodstockpolice.ca if you have any questions.
 Emails and voicemails will be responded to Monday to Friday, between 8:00am and 6:00 pm (excluding Statutory Holidays).